 - Check your voter registration status

 - Update your voter registration

-- Check on your absentee ballot status
+- Check on the status of your mail-in ballot

 - Find your polling place location, view a sample ballot, look up who your elected officials are, and more!

 Frequently Asked Questions

 - How do I find more information about the candidates on the ballot?

 - How do I update my legal address if I am still registered to vote at a previous address?